kuiyajei/kuiyajei-profile/content/hugo/fixes.md

 # Summary

-If you ever encounter some basic f**k-ups while building your blog (or something similar) and you can't find the solution online, just come back here.
+If you ever encounter some f**k-ups while building your blog (or something similar) and you can't find the solution online, come look here.
 Hugo doesn't get much traction so it's hard finding actual solutions :(

 # The ***TRUE*** FAQ regarding fixes.
-Make sure to look at the date, though.
-This might go unupdated in the future.
+Make sure to look at the date though.
+This might not be so updated.

 FAQ:
 * A theme's layout might override your home page.
 To counter that, just make an ``index.html`` inside *your* ``layouts`` folder.
 If you want to go back to the home page using a link, just reference your baseURL value.